collabratech/HangfireOrchestratorPOC/README.md

 # HangfireOrchestratorPOC
-Hangfire Application is a prove of concept to Collabra Orchestrator
+Hangfire Orchestrator POC project is a POC - prove of concept - to Collabra Orchestrator, with two projects:

+- **Console Application with HangFire server**
+- **API Application with client only**

 ==================================================================